verbb/formie/docs/feature-tour/fields.md

 ### Dropdown
 A field for users select from a dropdown field.
-The field can also get to to allow multiple options to be set.
+The field can also get to allow multiple options to be set.

 #### Settings
 Setting | Description